E4: Cold atomic mixtures & collective Modes of Spinor Gases

 Lab phone: (510) 642-7269

-Here are a few examples of interesting studies enabled by collective excitations.
+Here are a few examples of our study.
 For more details, see our Research Highlights.

 Imaging magnons and phonons